pslucas0212/UsefulRedHatLinks/README.md

 Note: The Table of Contents links below navigates to an indivdual topic page.
 At the top of each topic page is a link back to this TOC.

-This is my peronal curated list of Red Hat software topics that have come up during customer conversations or topics that I have found useful.
+This is my personal curated list of Red Hat software topics that have come up during customer conversations or topics that I have found useful.
 This is not a comperhensive list.
 If you have suggestions or comments, please email me at paul.lucas@redhat.com

 ## Table of Contents